 Yukon College offers, in partnership with the University of Regina, a Bachelor of Social Work (BSW) degree.
 The University of Regina grants the degree and the program is accredited by the Canadian Association for Social Work Education.

 The BSW program provides students with the opportunity to acquire the knowledge, values, and skills necessary to practice social work in northern and remote communities.
 Particular attention is given to the social needs, values and aspirations of Yukon First Nations.

 The program uses practicums and a cultural camp to further enhance the educational experience.
-Full-time or part-time studies are possible.

 There is one intake per year and seats are limited.
 We suggest that applicants contact their prospective references and complete the criminal records check in January to ensure all documents are received by the application deadline.

-The complete application package must be received by the Admissions Office at Yukon College by March 31st, 4:30 p.m.
+The complete application package must be received by the Yukon College Admissions Office by March 31st, 4:30 p.m.
 If the date falls on a weekend or holiday, the deadline is the preceding business day.
-To receive an application, please contact the BSW program or download an application from Social Work program page on the College website, www.yukoncollege.yk.ca/programs.
 No late applications will be accepted.